 What can I do if I'm not happy with my housemate(s) or the accommodation?

 Please come and speak to the Residential Service about possible solutions.
-We’ll help as much as we can, so that you can concentrate on your studies and have a good experience of living in our accommodation.
+We’ll help as much as we can, so that you can concentrate on your studies and enjoy living in our accommodation.